Mayday (Three Days Grace song)

 "Mayday" is a song by Canadian rock band Three Days Grace.
-It was released on November 22, 2024, via RCA Records as the lead single from their eighth studio album Alienation.
-The song marks the return of vocalist Adam Gontier, who returned to the group in October 2024 after an 11-year absence, with Gontier now sharing lead vocal duties with Matt Walst.
+It was released on November 22, 2024, via RCA Records as the lead single from their eighth studio album, Alienation.
+The song marks the return of vocalist Adam Gontier, who returned to the group in October 2024, after an 11-year absence, with Gontier now sharing lead vocal duties with Matt Walst.
+It was the 7th most-played song on rock radio in 2025.

 Background

 On October 2, 2024, the band revealed via social media that they were in the studio with founding frontman Adam Gontier teasing a possibility of new music in the works.
-Gontier had left the band in January of 2013.
+Gontier had left the band in January 2013.
 The following day, they officially announced that Gontier had returned to the band full-time, with Matt Walst remaining a lead vocalist as well, making them a quintet for the first time since their 90s genesis as Groundswell.
 On November 18, the group teased a new single posting a clip on social media with the caption "Our time of arrival is Friday, November 22nd."
 On November 20, the band announced the release of a new single, titled "Mayday", which was released on November 22, 2024.

 The song is about "the current state of the world" of disillusionment, exhaustion, and denial, and refusing to accept defeat by keeping on moving forward.
 Matt Walst said of the song's inspiration, "Sometimes life is turbulent, but beyond the clouds is blue skies.
 So, just keep going."

 Released as the album's lead single, Gontier said the song was a "good representation" of the material for Alienation.
 Drummer Neil Sanderson explained the decision to release the song as its lead single stating, "it made sense and it created a new depth for this band."

 Composition

 "Mayday" was written by Adam Gontier, Matt Walst, Brad Walst, Barry Stock, Neil Sanderson, Ted Bruner and Zakk Cervini.
 The track was produced by Sanderson, Cervini, Dan Lancaster and Howard Benson.
-It was the first song written for the album.
-The opening bass line is reminiscent of their 2006 single "Animal I Have Become" from their second studio album One-X, with screamed vocals from Walst in the beginning of the song.
+It was one of the first songs written for the album.
+The opening bass line is reminiscent of their 2006 single "Animal I Have Become" from their second studio album, One-X, with screamed vocals from Walst in the beginning of the song.
 The track is described as alternative rock with a melodic chorus, before leading into a heavier breakdown during the bridge.